 Advent, however, is my everyday reminder of the holy.
 Breaking in all around me is a sense of the utter silence and sacred presence which upholds all of creation.
 From breath to breath, I can reconnect to that ground and source of being.

-This week in Episode 2 of the Three Minute Ministry Mentor, you are invited to think about the holy depths of ministry.
-No matter where you are engaged in ministry — from leading protests to leading Holiday Blues services, from distributing diapers to preaching about peace, hope, love and joy — attention to the holy depths of the moment is a part of the practice of ministry.
+This week in Episode 2 of Three Minute Ministry Mentor, we invite you to think about seeing holy depths in ministry.
+No matter where you are engaging in ministry — from leading protests to leading a Holiday Blues service.
+From distributing diapers to preaching about peace, hope, love and joy.
+Attention to the holy depths of the moment is a part of the practice of ministry.
 Learning to attend and speak to the sacredness of a moment is one of the postures of ministry that takes persistent paying attention.

-If you missed Episode 1, you can find it here.
+If you missed Episode 1, “Ministry as a Practice,” then you can find it here.